Entanglement detection and quantum metrology by Stokes photon diffraction imaging: Acknowledgments

+The authors thank Lian-ao Wu for helpful discussions.
 WY thanks CQI at IIIS of Tsinghua for hospitality during his visit through the support by NBRPC under grant 2011CBA00300 (2011CBA00301).
 The work was supported by the Research Grant Council of Hong Kong under grant HKU706711P and HKU8/CRF/11G.